Clean Power Plan (CPP)

 Due to Gabel Associates’ long standing role as the Lead Consultant to the Independent Energy Producers of New Jersey (IEPNJ), the New Jersey Department of Environmental Protection (NJDEP) requested that the firm facilitate dialogue between the agency and generation resources affected by CPP.

-Gabel Associates participated in a series of meetings, presenting the commercial perspective of generation owners to NJDEP.
-These collaborative discussions were very well received, and are intended to help guide NJDEP toward a compliance strategy that effectively aligns the state’s generation fleet with public policy.
+In early 2016, Gabel Associates participated in a series of meetings, presenting the commercial perspective of generation owners to NJDEP.
+These collaborative discussions were very well received, and were intended to help guide NJDEP toward a compliance strategy that effectively aligns the state’s generation fleet with public policy.